jsr6720/goodreads-csv-to-md/posts/2020-08-09-the-undoing-project.md

 ## My Review 5/5

+### Date Read
+2020/08/09

+### Date Added
+2020/07/03

-Great history on Kahneman and Tversky and their twin roles in identifying the non-rational aspects of our natures.
+My Thoughts: Great history on Kahneman and Tversky and their twin roles in identifying the non-rational aspects of our natures.
 Excellent story telling by Lewis.<br/><br/>Book covers the personal lives and interactions of each Kahneman and Tversky.

 ---